 Inventories.
 The Company records its inventory, primarily corn inventory, at fair value only when the Company's cost of corn purchased exceeds the market value for corn.
 The Company determines the market value of corn based upon Level 1 inputs using quoted market prices.
-During the years ended December 31, 2013 and 2012, the Company recognized a \$0.8 million and \$0.3 million, respectively, in write-down of its corn inventory to market prices.
-The Company did not incur any write-down of corn to market prices during the year ended December 31, 2011.
+During the years ended December 31, 2014, 2013 and 2012, the Company recognized \$0.1 million, \$0.8 million and \$0.3 million, respectively, in write-downs of its corn inventory to market prices.

 Derivative Assets and Liabilities.
-The fair value of exchange-traded derivative instruments held as of December 31, 2012 is based on Level 1 inputs using quoted market prices.
-The fair value of exchange-traded derivative instruments was \$0.3 million at December 31, 2012.
-The Company did not have any exchange-traded derivative instruments as of December 31, 2013.
+The fair value of exchange-traded derivative instruments held is based on Level 1 inputs using quoted market prices.
+The Company did not have any exchange-traded derivative instruments at December 31, 2014 or 2013.